bittricky/rpgs/README.md

 - **Webnovels**: Online serialized fiction often serving as source material for visual adaptations
 - **Anime**: Animated adaptations bringing these stories to global audiences that have unique cultural and aesthetic elements in the animated style.

-## The Acceleration Trend
+## The Accelerating Trend

 The webtoon-to-anime adaptation trend is rapidly accelerating as industry leaders recognize the vast creative potential and growing global audience of digital comics.
 Companies are increasingly investing in adapting popular webtoons into anime, driven by successful flagship titles and rising international demand.
 Specialized studios and expanded production pipelines underscore a structural shift toward this content type, marking a fundamental change in how stories are developed, adapted, and consumed worldwide.
 This momentum signals sustained growth and deeper integration of webtoons within the broader animation and entertainment ecosystem.

 This expansion represents more than just a trend—it signals a fundamental shift in how gaming-inspired narratives are created, adapted, and consumed across global markets, with LitRPG serving as a bridge between interactive entertainment and traditional storytelling media.
 Looking at the recent popular productions on Amazon Prime Video, Netflix, and Crunchyroll, it is clear that this trend is not going to slow down any time soon.

-> So if you have that itch to experience RPG-style adventures but don't have the time for actual gaming, or if you want to enjoy RPG themes and mechanics through a different medium, [LitRPGs are a great way to do so](https://www.goodreads.com/list/show/127417.Best_LitRPG_books_ALL_).
+> So if you've got that itch for some RPG-style adventures but don't have the time for actual gaming, or if you just want to enjoy RPG themes and mechanics through a different medium, [LitRPGs are a great way to do so](https://www.goodreads.com/list/show/127417.Best_LitRPG_books_ALL_).

 ### How to use this list?